bnfone/evomusic-bot/README.md

 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`: Your Spotify credentials.
 - `MAX_PLAYLIST_SIZE`, `PRUNING`, `STAY_TIME`, `DEFAULT_VOLUME`, and `LOCALE`: Adjust these settings as desired.
 - `DEBUG` and `ADVERTISEMENT_INTERVAL` can be set to control debugging output and advertisement playback frequency.
-- `pipedApiUrl`: Set this to the base URL of your chosen Piped API instance (e.g., "https://pipedapi.example.com").
+- `PIPED_API_URL`: Set this to the base URL of your chosen Piped API instance (e.g., "https://pipedapi.example.com").
-- `usePipedFallback`: Set this to true to enable fallback to the Piped API for stream retrieval if the primary method fails.
+- `PIPED_FALLBACK`: Set this to true to enable fallback to the Piped API for stream retrieval if the primary method fails.

 ⚠️ **Note**: Never commit or share your token or api keys publicly